jbachelet-osf/b2c-crm-sync/README.md

 3. In the Quick Find box at the top left, search for `Custom Metadata` and click on this menu
 4. Click on the `Manage records` on the row `B2C Integration Field Mapping`
 5. You'll find all the data mapping here, that you can modify, remove, or add new attributes as part of the data mapping.
+6. Please note that the data mapping provided here is based on standard fields.
+It is up to you to add/remove/update mappings based on the business requirements.

 | Label               | Core Object            | Core ID                    | Core Alt ID                 | B2C Object      | OCAPI ID            |
 |:-------------------:|:----------------------:|:--------------------------:|:---------------------------:|:---------------:|:-------------------:|